Visit Tamar Valley

 - Launceston castle - a little outside the designated area of Outstanding Natural Beauty but this normal castle is well worth the excursion

-Map of Tamar Valley and places nearby
+Map of Tamar Valley and places to visit

 See more places nearby in the Cornwall guide